Empatia – the coffee that pours back

 As a daily coffee drinker, I have come to appreciate the fresh ground beans turned into caffeinated bliss.
 Of course, the coffee brewing process is enhanced by using the best grind and brew coffee maker.
-After all, it no secret that the equipment and ingredients you use have an impact on the final product, especially where coffee is concerned.
+After all, it’s no secret that the equipment and ingredients you use have an impact on the final product, especially where coffee is concerned.
+Even if you’re someone who is looking to Make your morning coffee healthier, you can still make a great drink with just the type of coffee beans you use in it.
 I love taking that moment just to sip and breath in a new day.
 With 2 small children, I need to make the most of my time and that includes the choices I make.
 I would rather have an enjoyable, deep flavored cup of coffee over a low cost, grainy cup of coffee.

 Monthly Empatia will offer a new bag of beans that features a different and exciting flavor profile.
 This subscription services (or one-time purchase) gives you the chance to try a different coffee from varying places around the globe.
 The beans are NOT flavor infused, but instead are treated and grown in such a way that the natural aromas and flavors will be bold enough for you to taste.
 The month that MamatheFox received was the Finca La Cabaña – from Sevilla, Valle Del Cauca in Columbia.
 These beans were amazing!
 Opening the bag you could smell how fresh and clean they were, as if they were roasted that morning.
 I ground some and made my first pot.
 My husband, who doesn’t typically drink coffee, even had to try a cup.
 He loved the flavor and found it very soothing.
 I cannot say enough nice things about Empatia Coffee.
 If you know a coffee lover, or are one yourself, so yourself a favor and try out at least 1 month worth of beans.
 This makes a perfect gift for family and friends.